Posted: 17th August 2017

-As reported on the European and Mediterranean Plant Protection Organisation’s (EPPO) website earlier this year, Ralstonia solanacearum was detected in ware potatoes in Poland.
+As reported on the European and Mediterranean Plant Protection Organisation’s (EPPO) website earlier in 2017, Ralstonia solanacearum was detected in ware potatoes in Poland.

 Ralstonia solanacearum, the causal bacteria of Brown Rot, is a quarantine plant pathogen and features on the EPPO list of quarantine pests owing to the significant damage it can cause to potatoes, as well as other host plants.